Elypha/ffxiv-tex-converter/README.md

 ### Penumbra Import
 * Penumbra also has a BC7/BC3/BGRA8 import
 * Use this if you don't need to batch convert or use an esoteric file type.

-I personally still use TexTools for a lot of stuff.
-Please don't perpetuate cultish behavior around mod tools.
-It's weird.

 # parsers